 Whether a grandparent has the right to visitation with their grandchildren depends on the circumstances, but, in general, there are two steps.
 First, the grandparent has to establish that one of the “qualifying circumstances” exists under Colorado law allowing for grandparent visitation rights.
 Second, the grandparent has to file a motion with the court asking for visitation along with an affidavit “setting forth facts supporting the requested order.”
 Under C.R.S. § 19-1-117(1), grandparents may have rights and request visitation when:

 - The child’s parents are already or currently having their marriage dissolved (divorced), separated, or annulled.
+(Any case where parenting time is determined is a qualifying circumstance.)

 - Custody of the child has been allocated to someone other than the child’s parent (a third party).